-I don’t get why it is called a K-drama, even if its clearly a rom-com.
+I don’t get why it is called a K-drama, even if it’s clearly a rom-com.
 Figures.
-So I was never into K-dramas and never wanted to…I thought of them as cheesy teary soaps made in Korea for dumb girls to watch, when they run out of cheesy teary soaps made in their own country.
+So I was never into K-dramas and never wanted to…I thought of them as cheesy teary made-in-Korea soaps, for dumb girls to watch when they run out of cheesy teary soaps made in their own country.

 Title: Lie to Me(2011)

 The lead lady is one of the reasons I continued watching.
 Gong-Ah-Jung.
 That’s her name and no, you’re not dumb if you forget it the next moment.
 She’s crazy, funny, and adorable.
 Plus, she rocks that haircut.
 I didn’t like the lead guy much so let’s forget about him for now.

 Plot- Ah Jung is tired of every person in the town asking her when she’s gonna get married, so one fine day, she lies on a whim that she did get married.
 The rumor spreads that she’s married to the lead guy, who’s the millionaire heir of the “world group” hotels.
 I’m not giving out spoilers, so can’t explain how.
 Yeah, so that’s the plot: Surviving the Lie!
 It’s also a love triangle, and I hate those more than anything else.
 I’d rather watch Tamil dubs than watch a love triangle.
 But in my defense this is more of a love rectangle .
 The third side of which, is the lead’s brother and the fourth is his ex-fiancee.

 Given the plot and many scenes therein, they could have made it more hilarious but maybe they don’t like that in Korea, so it ends up somewhere between amusing and adorably funny.
 However, there are numerous side characters who more than cover-up for that.
 For eg: